syenpark/syenpark.github.io/_posts/2019-09-07-multivariable-regression.md

 ### __3. Future Work__

-- Replacing n_jobs = -1 should be more sophisticated, not just 16, which requires another data anaysis task.
+- Replace n_jobs = -1 should be more sophisticated, not just 16, which requires another data anaysis task.
-- Using scikit-learn to split train validation dataset, which is fancy, instead of Numpy array slicing.
+- Use scikit-learn to split train validation dataset, which is fancy, instead of Numpy array slicing.